cretucosmin3/NetFastPack/README.md

 ---

 ### Requests made Binary vs Json
-As you can see, at every scale Binary is always better, but especially at very large objects.<br>
+As you can see, at every scale Binary is always better, but especially with very large objects.<br>
-At 5120 documents, through binary 701 requests were made and only 127 with json, that is 5.5x
+At 5120 documents, `Binary = 701` requests, `JSON = 127`, that is 5.5x the requests.

 ![Requests JSON vs Binary](https://github.com/cretucosmin3/NetFastPack/blob/main/Github/requests-chart.png?raw=true)